 Hormuzd A. Katki received a B.S. in math from the University of Chicago and an M.S. in statistics from Carnegie-Mellon University.
 He received a Ph.D in biostatistics from Johns Hopkins University in 2006, where he received the Margaret Merrell Award for research by a biostatistics doctoral student.
 Dr. Katki joined NCI in 1999, became a principal investigator in 2009, and was appointed senior investigator upon receiving NIH scientific tenure in 2015.

 Dr. Katki’s research focuses on understanding how epidemiologic findings could be used for cancer screening and prevention.
 He is particularly interested in developing individualized risk-based approaches to cancer screening.
 His methodologic research focuses on estimating individual absolute risk, strategies for risk-based screening and management, and metrics for evaluating risk models and biomarkers.
-Dr. Katki is interested in mentoring both statisticians interested in cancer research, and also epidemiologists who want to use state-of-the-art quantitative and computational methods.
-If you are interested in a fellowship with Dr. Katki, please see our research training opportunities.
+Dr. Katki mentors both statisticians interested in cancer research and epidemiologists who want to use state-of-the-art quantitative and computational methods.

 In spite of the definitive National Lung Screening Trial (NLST) and USPSTF guidelines recommending screening, CT lung-cancer screening is still not widespread.
 This is partly due to the inefficiency of screening.
-To make screening more efficient, Dr. Katki conducts research on using risk calculations to better identify those who benefit the most from lung screening and to propose risk-based management options during the course of screening.
+To make screening more efficient, Dr. Katki conducts research on the use of risk calculations to better identify those who would benefit the most from lung screening and to propose risk-based management options during the course of screening.

 Dr. Katki developed validated individualized risk models for lung cancer incidence (LCRAT: Lung Cancer Risk Assessment Tool) and mortality (LCDRAT: Lung Cancer Death Risk Assessment Tool).
 Using these models to select ever-smokers at highest risk should improve screening effectiveness and efficiency versus current USPSTF guidelines.
 To empower doctors and patients with risk information needed to decide about undergoing screening, Dr. Katki collaborates with Dr. William Klein to improve the NCI lung cancer screening risk tool, the Risk-based NLST Outcomes Tool (RNOT).